rubennaeff/GADS23/21_aws/hadoop.md

 - All files are append only - no updates or edits.
 - All data is replicated, so if any machine fails no data is lost (but also larger storage overhead)

+You might need to initialize hadoop first.
+Since we'll be using pyspark, you might want to run `pyspark` first (and terminating it again right after successful launch).
+See our [spark](./spark.md) section.

 Let's move our data from our instance to the hadoop file system, which will distribute it across the nodes.